 The Silca Pocket Impero is for road, gravel, and other cyclists with discriminating tastes who need a portable, efficient and reliable air pump for road or trailside tire repair.
 Its users want the best of the best and prefer not to hassle with CO2 cartridges.

 What I Think About the Silca Pocket Impero?

-The Silca Pocket Impero is a solidly built, high-quality mini pump that requires much less effort compared to other standard mini pumps.
+The Silca Pocket Impero is a solidly built, high-quality mini-pump requiring much less effort than other standard mini-pumps.

 I’ll discuss them in detail in the next sections on this page.

 - Effortless pumping.
 Your last strokes will be as easy as your first.

 - Solid construction.
 It has a full alloy body, CNCd head, and a premium leather piston gasket.
 No plastic here!

 - Great warranty.
 The brand backs the Pocket Impero with their 25-year hard parts Silca Shield Warranty.

 - Easily repaired.
 Loyal to Silca’s reputation, every pump is easily repairable (if it even breaks down!)

 - No frame mount.
 It’s built for your rear pocket, not your frame.